Bad Street Brawler

-Bad Street Brawler, originally released for home computers as Bop'n Rumble in North America and as Street Hassle in Europe, is a 1987 video game by Beam Software.
-Versions were released for the ZX Spectrum and Commodore 64 and MS-DOS by Melbourne House and Mindscape with a NES version following in September 1989.
-The NES version was one of only two games specifically designed for use with Mattel's Power Glove.
+Bad Street Brawler is a beat 'em up video game published by Mattel in 1989 for the Nintendo Entertainment System.
+It was originally released for home computers as Bop'n Rumble in North America and as Street Hassle in Europe.

+Versions were released in 1987 for the ZX Spectrum and Commodore 64 by Melbourne House in Europe and for the C64 and MS-DOS by Mindscape in North America.
+The Nintendo Entertainment System conversion from Mattel followed in September 1989.
+It is one of only two games specifically designed for use with Mattel's Power Glove.